 Being in debt is a difficult situation, and it affects thousands of Canadians every year.
-Many debt relief solutions claim to solve debt problems, but is there a federal government debt relief program?
+Many debt relief solutions claim to solve debt problems, but is there a Canadian government debt relief program?

-This helpful guide shows you how the program works and what alternatives are available to those who are struggling with debt.
+This helpful guide shows you how the program works and what alternatives are available to those struggling with debt.

 Is there a government debt relief program in Canada?

 A consumer proposal is the only government-approved debt relief program in Canada.
 It is a government-regulated legal process under the Bankruptcy and Insolvency Act.
 This legislation protects your rights and obligations if you file a consumer proposal or personal bankruptcy.

 When you enter a consumer proposal, you agree to pay back some of your debt to your creditors.
 After you make all your payments, the remaining balance owed from the debts in your consumer proposal is forgiven.